 Ice cream in a bag is such a fun science experiment for preschoolers.
-This activity includes both an activity and free shape tracing printable for a good combination of learning, experimenting, and ice cream.
+This activity includes both an activity and free shape tracing printable (if you’re looking for it, it’s towards the bottom) for a good combination of learning, experimenting, and ice cream.

 To make ice cream in a bag, you will need:

 - Heavy cream: You can also use canned coconut milk (be sure to use canned coconut milk and not the milk alternative type).

 - Ice: To make the ice cream cold.

 - Kosher salt: I’ve been asked a lot if you can substitute regular salt but unfortunately you will need kosher salt for this recipe.
 I do not recommend subbing regular.

 - Vanilla extract: To give the ice cream a yummy flavor.

 - A quart sized zip lock bag

 - A heavy duty freezer gallon zip lock bag

 - Oven mitts (to keep hands warm while shaking the ice cream)